RubenWerdmuller/docker-workshop/README.md

 # Build app
 RUN npm run build

+# Tell everybody what port we will use.
+This doesn not actually expose the port!
+EXPOSE 3000

 # Specifies what command to run within the container
 CMD ["npm", "start"]
 ```